pivot-access-ltd/bma-offline-docs/src/how-to-manage-machines.md

 Help interpreting these logs can be found under the [Logging](/t/maas-logging/nnnn) section of this documentation.

+* how to find a machine's event logs
 <a href="#heading--event-logs"><h2 id="heading--event-logs">How to find a machine's event logs</h2></a>

 To view the Event log for a machine, choose the "Event" tab under "Logs."
 This displays a list of timestamped status updates for events and actions performed on the machine: